dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 - **Control composition and encapsulation**: Various controls in WPF have a rich content model.
 For example, you can place an image inside a <xref:System.Windows.Controls.Button>, which effectively extends the visual tree of the button.
 But, the added image mustn't break the hit-test behavior of the button, which needs to respond when a user clicks the image pixels.

-- **Singular handler attachment points**: You could register a handler with each button's `Click` event, but, routed events enables you to attach a single handler, as shown in the previous XAML example.
+- **Singular handler attachment points**: You could register a handler for each button's `Click` event, but with routed events you can attach a single handler as shown in the previous XAML example.
 This enables you to change the element tree under the singular handler, such as adding or removing more buttons, without having to register each button's `Click` event.
 When the `Click` event is raised, handler logic can determine where the event came from.
-For example, this handler is applicable to the previously shown XAML element tree:
+The following handler, specified in the previously shown XAML element tree, contains that logic:

   :::code language="csharp" source="./snippets/routed-events-overview/csharp/MainWindow.xaml.cs" id="ButtonsParentHandler":::
   :::code language="vb" source="./snippets/routed-events-overview/vb/MainWindow.xaml.vb" id="ButtonsParentHandler":::